Perelandra0x309/secure-im/README.md

 # secure-im
 My list of secure messaging apps.
 Below are applications that offer end to end encryption.<br>
 For now just a list of my notes.
 May cleanup later.<br>
+In the table I break up the apps into four groups, split by whether they are open source or not, and whether they are strict Peer-to-Peer or require some type of federated or centralized infrastructure.
+This may help to narrow down your search if you are only looking for open source, or only Peer-to-Peer for example.<br>
+Corrections and additions are welcome, either by an Issue ticket or a Pull Request on the github project page linked to at the top of the page.<br>

 <table>
   <tr><td colspan="4" style="text-align:center"><b>P2P Serverless Open Source</b></td></tr>